dmtrjoy/clad/docs/learn.md

 ECS encourages modularity and clear separation between the program logic and the data it transforms.
 This makes it easier to grow, reuse, debug, and reason about your system over time.
 By storing related data together, ECS offers massive performance gains, particularly at scale, and greater opportunities for parallelism.

+## Building an engine

+Imagine you are tasked with building your own game engine.
+How would you go about it?
+Naturally, the first idea many of us would have

 So... what is an ECS?
 An ECS, short for entity-component-system, is data-oriented architecture focused on maximizing performance, modularity, and separation of concerns.